gbbr/dijit.Bindings/README.md

 ## Registration Service ##

 The Compiler also provides a Registration Service through `this.registrationService` which allows modules to add new builders and collectors to the compilation phase.
+I will further try to explain the roles of builders and collectors.

 ## Collectors ##